DanielTakeshi/debridement-code/images/README.md

 - Version 11, scissors, RB + internal RF
 - Version 12, scissors, RB + human-guided RF.

+Versions 2X are for mappings from the neural networks.

+- Version 20 for the first net I tried ...

 ## Visuals

 (There's a README in this directory.)